kennedyopokuasare/BloodAlert/README.md

 # Running Test Cases

-* Ensure that you have python 2.7.x installed
+* Ensure that you have python 2.7.x installed and python path added to your environment variables
 * open the command prompt at the root application (codes) folder
 * run the command python -m test.<name_of_test_file_without_.py_extension>
     * example python -m test.db_api_tests_blood_types